 The place names in the Greater Kruger even sound like a roll call of safari highlights: Sabi Sands, Lion Sands, Timbavati.
 This is Big Five country par excellence, and your chances of seeing iconic – and more unusual – African species is better here than almost anywhere else on the continent.

 Furthermore, the sheer size of the Greater Kruger area – larger than Switzerland – enables it to contain a range of intact ecosystems.

 In the prime big-cat habitats of the Sabi Sands, a winning formula has been perfected.
 It’s here where you’ll find the best of the best: lavish accommodation, impeccable service, spectacular food and the finest guides and trackers in the business, which all add up an unparalleled safari experience.

-This experience (as we found to our delight) extends far beyond the conventional (but still wonderful) game drives.
+This experience extends far beyond the conventional (but still wonderful) game drives.
 Tracking animals on foot is an almost primaeval pleasure, as well as being something of an adrenaline rush (although the presence of an armed and experienced guide means you’re completely safe).

 And if you can bear to tear yourself away from your suite, a night sleeping under the Milky Way in a Greater Kruger treehouse can elevate your experience from five stars, to a million.